 Ramesses I Menphetyre was believed to be the first pharaoh of the nineteenth dynasty.
 His name meant "Born of Ra and Established by the strength of Ra."
 Most Egyptologists have recorded Ramesses I as the founder of the nineteenth dynasty, but a few people in ancient Egypt gave Horemheb this honor.
-The reign of Ramesses I was short, but he laid the foundation of an exceptionally powerful dynasty, which can be clearly seen by his two successors: his son Seti I and his grandson Ramesses II.
+The reign of Ramesses I was short, but he laid the foundation of a mighty dynasty, which can be seen by his two successors: his son Seti I and his grandson Ramesses II.

 The original name by which Ramesses I was known was Paramesses.
 He seems to have come from the northeastern Delta, and Seti, who was the troop commander, is believed to be his father.
 A stele dedicated to his father clarified his genealogy and also confirmed that his uncle, Khaemwaset, was married to a relative of Huy, the Viceroy of Kush, so his family had some political influence.